🧡 Skip to main content🔎 Skip to search

-Options tab allows configuring File & Folder Watcher specific options such as condition repetition and delay before execution.
-Smart file operation detection cooldown setting makes File & Folder Watcher to wait until no file operations are performed for specified amount of time and only then to detect which file operation has actually happened with watched file.
+The Options tab allows configuring the specific settings of File & Folder Watcher such as condition repetition and delay before execution.
+The Smart file operation detection cooldown makes File & Folder Watcher to intelligently wait until no file operations are performed for the specified amount of time and only then to detect which file operation has actually happened with the watched file.

-Enabling Trigger only file is accessible option ensures that no operations will be attempted while some file operations are still in progress thus making the file inaccessible for automatic processing.
+Enabling the Trigger only file is accessible option ensures that no operations will be attempted while some file operations are still in progress thus making the file inaccessible for automatic processing.
+This option ensures that the file is completely written to the disk before continuing.

 OptionsDetails

-Trigger after delay of Specifies the amount of time for Automation Workshop to wait upon Trigger activation before executing the Action.
+Trigger after delay of Specifies the amount of time for Automation Workshop to wait upon Trigger activation before executing the workflow.

-Trigger after conditions have been met Specifies number of times the conditions must be met to active the Trigger.
-Note that only variables present at the moment of Trigger activation will be passed to Action.
+Trigger after conditions have been met Specifies the number of times the conditions must be met to activate the Trigger.
+Note that only variables present at the moment of Trigger activation will be passed to Actions.

 This Trigger is enabled Enable or disable the Trigger.
 When disabled, the Trigger is neither monitoring the file system for changes nor performing any other operations.